decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-partial-synchrony-protocols.md

 The first step involving the first round of votes still guarantees that parties cannot disagree.
 However, the decision is delayed by one more round of votes to ensure subsequent leaders can learn of a value that may have been committed in this iteration.
 In particular, after receiving $n-t$ distinct first round of votes, parties collect them as a *certificate* and send this certificate to all parties as another round of votes, denoted vote2.
 On receiving $n-t$ distinct vote2 messages, a party commits.
 When a party obtains a certificate and chooses to send a vote2 message, we say that the party is *locked* on this value.
 Thus, if a party $P_i$ commits $b$ in this iteration, it is guaranteed that at least $n-t$ parties, and thus, at least $n-2t \geq t+1$ honest parties are locked on $b$ in this iteration.
 In essence, the honest parties locked on $b$ guard the safety of $P_i$'s commit and ensure that any conflicting block proposed in subsequent iterations will not be committed.
 This principle is commonly referred to as the ***Lock-Commit paradigm***, i.e., if one party commits, then at least $n-2t \geq t+1$ lock on the committed value.

-***How exactly does a subsequent leader learn about the potentially committed value?*** If the leader collects $n-t$ statuses of locks in the next iteration, then at least one of the $n-2t \geq t+1$ honest locks will definitely reach the leader enabling it to propose the next block appropriately.
+***How exactly does a subsequent leader learn the potentially committed value?*** If the leader collects $n-t$ statuses of locks in the next iteration, then at least one of the $n-2t \geq t+1$ honest locks will definitely reach the leader, enabling it to propose the next block appropriately.
 Thus, an honest leader can always choose to propose the correct value.
 Well, *what if a Byzantine leader chooses to ignore the lock and propose a value inconsistent with the commit?* Addressing this question, requires the leader to somehow prove that it is indeed proposing the correct value.
 As we will see in the next posts, different protocols will deal with this issue differently.

 Coming back to the big picture, the high-level sketch for partial synchrony protocols look like the following: